Kei-Eff/guided_side_app/README.md

 ## "Tinder" for Custom Keyboards

-***Control_Shift*** app will act as a place for users to upload custom keyboard photos for people to vote/rate.
-The idea is for the app (in the future) to provide users with product recommendations for any of the following: keyboard size/layout preference; keycap profile; keycap designs; switch types and variations; etc.
+The ***Control_Shift*** app aims to act as a place for users to upload custom keyboard photos for people to vote/rate.
+The idea is for the app (in the future) to provide users with product recommendations for any combination of the following: keyboard size; layout preference; keycap profile; keycap designs; switch types and variations; mods; etc.

+### Why "Ctrl Shift"?

+It's *reeeally* hard to come up with a catchy name!
+In this case, "Ctrl + Shift" seemed appropriate, since it was traditionally the key combination used to switch between different keyboard layouts (when more than one was available).
+Probably not used as often these days, and other combinations might roll off the tongue better, but this seemed fine at the time.

 ## Trello Project Board